 How is triaditis treated?

 A lot of the treatment is focused on managing the symptoms.
 The severity of disease can be variable but unfortunately many cats are very sick by the time they are presented to the veterinary clinic.
-In the majority of cases the patient requires admission to the hospital with 24-hour care provided even whilst diagnostics are being performed.
+In the majority of cases the patient requires admission to our emergency out of hour vets with 24-hour care provided even whilst diagnostics are being performed.

 An intravenous drip will be administered.
 The condition is painful and therefore strong pain killer medications will be administered.
 Vomiting and nausea are prevalent and therefore anti-sickness medications are given alongside medication that protects the gut from further damage and inflammation.
 Liver protective medications will also be administered on a case by case basis.